36 Agile Business Analyst Interview Questions

 Yes, I have experience with various Agile estimation tools:

-• Planning Poker: Planning Poker is a consensus-based technique for estimating where team members make estimates by playing numbered cards face-down.
+• Planning Poker: Planning Poker is a consensus-based technique that allows team members to make estimates by playing numbered cards face down.

 • Bucket System: Placing items into “buckets” or categories based on complexity or size.
 These tools help create more accurate estimates by involving the entire team, ensuring a shared understanding of tasks and their complexity.